Tiye: Burial and mummy

 Following the move of the capital back to Thebes, Tiye, along with others buried in the royal tomb, were transferred to the Valley of the Kings.
 The presence of pieces of one of her gilded burial shrines in KV55 indicate she was likely interred there for a time.
 Provisions had been made during the reign of her husband Amenhotep III for her burial within his tomb, WV22.
 Shabti figures belonging to her were found in this tomb.

 In 1898, three sets of mummified remains were found in a side chamber of the tomb of Amenhotep II in KV35 by Victor Loret.
 One was an older woman and the other two were a young boy who died at around the age of ten, thought to be Webensenu or Prince Thutmose, and a younger, unknown woman.
-The three were found lying naked side-by-side and unidentified.
+The three were found lying naked side-by-side and unidentified, having been unwrapped in antiquity by tomb robbers.
 The mummy of the older woman, who would later be identified as Tiye, was referred to by Egyptologists as the 'Elder Lady' while the other woman was 'The Younger Lady'.
 Several researchers argued that the Elder Lady was Queen Tiye.
 There were other scholars who were skeptical of this theory, such as British scholars Aidan Dodson and Dyan Hilton, who once stated that "it seems very unlikely that her mummy could be the so-called 'Elder Lady' in the tomb of Amenhotep II."

 A nest of four miniature coffins inscribed with her name and containing a lock of hair was found in the tomb of her grandson Tutankhamun – perhaps a memento from a beloved grandmother.
 In 1976, microprobe analysis conducted on hair samples from the Elder Lady and the lock from the inscribed coffins found the two were a near perfect match, thereby identifying the Elder Lady as Tiye.